dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/how-to-set-the-width-properties-of-an-element.md

 ---
 # How to: Set the Width Properties of an Element
 ## Example
- This example visually shows the differences in rendering behavior among the four width-related properties in [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)].
+ This example visually shows the differences in rendering behavior among the four width-related properties in Windows Presentation Foundation (WPF).

  The <xref:System.Windows.FrameworkElement> class exposes four properties that describe the width characteristics of an element.
 These four properties can conflict, and when they do, the value that takes precedence is determined as follows: the <xref:System.Windows.FrameworkElement.MinWidth%2A> value takes precedence over the <xref:System.Windows.FrameworkElement.MaxWidth%2A> value, which in turn takes precedence over the <xref:System.Windows.FrameworkElement.Width%2A> value.
 A fourth property, <xref:System.Windows.FrameworkElement.ActualWidth%2A>, is read-only, and reports the actual width as determined by interactions with the layout process.